RoboDK/RoboDK-API/Python/readme.md

 # rm -rf ~/RoboDK
 ./Install-RoboDK install --platform minimal --verbose --accept-licenses --confirm-command --accept-messages

-# To start RoboDK hidden (no window, using default settings and loading a license if it was setup on this computer):
+# To start RoboDK hidden (no window, using default settings and loading a license if it was already set up on this computer):
-# this may be required if libraries not found:
+# this may be required if libraries are not found:
 # export LD_LIBRARY_PATH="~/RoboDK/bin/lib"
 # or:
 # export LD_LIBRARY_PATH="/RoboDK/bin/lib"